 Marianne Mathy died in Sydney in October 1978 leaving a bequest from which the Marianne Mathy Scholarship was established.

-In 1981, lawyer Roland Gridiger, Trustee of the Mathy Estate, approached the Music Board of the Australia Council for advice and assistance in regard to creating a competition and a scholarship honouring Mme Mathy.
-Two committees were formed: a General Advisory Committee to administer a competition for a scholarship and a Music Advisory Committe to determine rules and adjudication criteria.
+In 1981 lawyer Roland Gridiger, Trustee of the Mathy Estate, approached the Music Board of the Australia Council for advice and assistance in regard to creating a competition and a scholarship honouring Mme Mathy.
+Two committees were formed: a General Advisory Committee to administer a competition for a scholarship and a Music Advisory Committee to determine rules and adjudication criteria.

-The General Advisory Committe members included Sir Herman Black; the Music Advisory Committe included Dame Joan Sutherland.
+The General Advisory Committee members included Sir Herman Black; the Music Advisory Committee included Dame Joan Sutherland.
 All Committee members donated and continue to donate their time and skills.